 Occasional diminished energy, a desire to really indulge in your coping mechanism of choice, irritability after a long day, all of these are normal and natural human experiences.

 Where we want to be curious is if you’re feeling most of these signs, most of the time, for durations that span months if not years.
 That’s when there’s a greater likelihood that you’re dealing with high-functioning depression, or, in other words, dysthymia.

 While there is no single reason why someone develops dysthymia or high-functioning depression and while there is not necessarily a way to prevent it, there are several evidence-based effective treatment modalities to help you manage and support yourself if you deal with it.

-If you see yourself in this article and would like more support in navigating through this, please reach out to us here.
+If you see yourself in this article and would like more support in navigating through this, please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation..
 We would love to be of support to you.